-&lt;sup>107 Hake (Merluccius merluccius, n=7), Atlantic mackerel (Scomber scombrus, n=7), cod (Gadus morhua, n=7), chub mackerel (Scomber japonicas, n=7), fresh and canned sardine (Sardina pilchardus, n=7), European sea bass (Dicentrarchus labrax, n=13), gilthead sea bream

-(Sparus aurata, n=11), bluefin tuna (Thunnus thynnus, n=8), salmonbass (Argyrosomus regius, n=8), rainbow trout (Oncorhynchus mykiss, n=7) and carp (Cyprinus carpio, n=7).
+&lt;sup>107 Hake (Merluccius merluccius, n=7), Atlantic mackerel (Scomber scombrus, n=7), cod (Gadus morhua, n=7), chub mackerel (Scomber japonicas, n=7), fresh and canned sardine (Sardina pilchardus, n=7), European sea bass (Dicentrarchus labrax, n=13), gilthead sea bream (Sparus aurata, n=11), bluefin tuna (Thunnus thynnus, n=8), salmonbass (Argyrosomus regius, n=8), rainbow trout (Oncorhynchus mykiss, n=7) and carp (Cyprinus carpio, n=7).

-&lt;sup>108 Polybrominated diphenyl ethers (PBDEs), polychlorinated dibenzo-p-dioxins and dibenzofurans (PCDD/Fs), polychlorinated biphenyls (PCBs)
+Polybrominated diphenyl ethers (PBDEs), polychlorinated dibenzo-p-dioxins and dibenzofurans (PCDD/Fs), polychlorinated biphenyls (PCBs)

-&lt;sup>109 Seabream (Sparus aurata), sea bass (Dicentrarchus labrax) sardine (Sardina pilchardus) and anchovy (Engraulis encrasicolus)
+Seabream (Sparus aurata), sea bass (Dicentrarchus labrax) sardine (Sardina pilchardus) and anchovy (Engraulis encrasicolus) species.
+An estimation of the human intake of mercury associated to the consumption of the studied fish and its comparison with the tolerable weekly intake is provided (Di Lena

-species.
+659. Italy (ADR, CEN, WMS) (TM in fish and mussel): Hg, Cd, Pb were determined in 160 specimens of fish belonging to sixteen species collected in 2018 from commercial centers of South Italy.
+The concentrations were below the EU regulation, except for Cd in bluefin tuna, which exceeded the tolerable value.
+The estimated hazard quotient of Hg indicated a high probability of experiencing non- carcinogenic health risks (Storelli et al. 2020).
+Hg was measured in 42 commercial fish species caught off the Central Adriatic and Tyrrhenian coasts of Italy and in 6 aquaculture species.
+Hg levels exceeding the EC regulation limits were found in large-size specimens of high trophic-level pelagic and demersal species.
 An estimation of the human intake of mercury associated to the consumption of the studied fish and its comparison with the tolerable weekly intake is provided (Di Lena et al. 2017).
 Hg measured in European hake (Merluccius merluccius) caught in the northern and central Adriatic Sea were lower than the level set by EU regulations (Girolametti et al. 2022).
 Cd, Pd measured in the swordfish Xiphias gladius muscles were lower than the levels set by EU regulations.
 Hg in 32% of samples exceeded European maximum limits.
 Risk assessment indicates hazardous state concerning Hg (Di Bella et al. 2020).

-660. Cd, Hg, Pb in Mytilus galloprovincialis did not exceed the maximum limits as established by EU regulation from the Gulf of Naples and Domitio littoral (2016-2019) nor in specimens from the Claich Lagoon (Sardinia, 2017), the Marche (2016-2017) nor in Sicily (2016) (Esposito et al. 2020, 2021; Cammilleri et al. 2020).
+660. Cd, Hg, Pb in Mytilus galloprovincialis did not exceed the maximum limits as established by EU regulation from the Gulf of Naples and Domitio littoral (2016-2019) nor in specimens from the Claich Lagoon, Sardinia (2017), the Marche (2016-2017) nor in Sicily (2016) (Esposito et al. 2020 and 2021; Cammilleri et al. 2020).